Exorga, Inc. - Consultants in Chemistry, Molecular Modeling, and the Environment

 These errors are not apparent in the structure unless the user of these other programmes goes measuring all of the bond lengths.
 There are thousands of instances of coordinate data for molecules, available on the WWW, and from the scientific literature, that have these errors.
 So, do you know what you are really looking at?
 We have a large collection of coordinate data, from all kinds of sources that show molecules with some single bonds having the lengths of triple bonds.

-More Updates
+More Programme Updates

-More Support
+More Technical Support

-Current STR3DI32 users should keep abreast of new developments in the STR3DI molecular modelers by visiting the STR3DI TEMPLATES SITE, the STR3DI UPDATE NEWS SITE., and the STR3DI NEWS SITE.
+Current StruMM3D users should keep abreast of new developments in the STR3DI molecular modelers by visiting the STR3DI TEMPLATES SITE, the STR3DI UPDATE NEWS SITE., and the STR3DI NEWS SITE.
 When you are there, remember to check out the TIPS and HINTS help page.

 What Do You NEED To Do?